steveschofield/guardian-cli-deluxe/README.md

 ### Option 1: Docker (Recommended - All Tools Included) 🐳

-**Easiest and fastest way to get started with all 15 security tools pre-installed!**
+**Easiest and fastest way to get started with the core security tools pre-installed!**

 ```bash
 # Clone repository